azproduction/relocating-to-berlin/README.md

 ### How much do you usually spend on food, lunches, restaraunts?

-Lunch in a canteen for one: 3-5€
+* Lunch in a canteen for one: 3-5€

-Lunch in a cafe for one: 5-13€
+* Lunch in a cafe for one: 5-13€

-Dinner in a restaraunt for one: 8-20€
+* Dinner in a restaraunt for two: 20-40€

-Beer in a cafe: 2-4€
+* Beer in a cafe: 2-4€

 ### What are the main difficulties with living in Germany?